What is ESMA and How Has ESMA Impacted Forex & CFD Trading?

 · 2:1 for cryptocurrencies;

 Updates to leverage weren’t the only significant changes announced by ESMA.
 Another major change to the FX trading industry was the elimination of binary options as an investment product in Europe.
-The official ruling, which is set to took place on August 1, 2018 calls for “a prohibition on the marketing, distribution or sale of binary options to retail investors.”
+The official ruling, which was put into action on August 1, 2018 calls for “a prohibition on the marketing, distribution or sale of binary options to retail investors.”

 ESMA introduced the concept of negative balance protection to EU investors.
-The idea here is that clients would no longer be financially liable if their reached a negative level due to a stop out.
+The idea here is that forex & CFD traders would no longer be financially liable if their account balance reached a negative level due to a stop out.
+Under the new ESMA guidelines, this means that if a forex trader incurs a negative balance as a result of a stop out, the broker is responsible for bringing the balance back to a positive level, or 0.

 Finally, all licensed brokers in the EU must furnish a risk warning to clients which not only informs them of the risks involved in CFD trading but also the percentage of clients which lose from an investment in CFDs.